dancaron/Django-Rapid-Deploy/README.md

 # Djangogo 1.1
-Quickly spin up a production grade Django deployment!
+Spin up a production grade Django deployment without breaking a sweat!

 Let's face it, deploying Django can be time consuming and frustrating.
 These scripts relieve that pain, delivering a ready to go Supervisor, Guincorn, Nginx, Django, Postgres stack.
 After running the script, you will have a fully functioning Django installation running on Nginx and empty Django project.
 Sure you could use Ansible, but you drink whiskey.